-Overall, even with limited sampling, this study demonstrates that a diverse community of carrion beetles are able to thrive in rural, suburban and urban forests in and around New York City.
-Gibbs & Stanton (2001) and Wolf & Gibbs (2004) reported that carrion beetle diversity is significantly reduced around Syracuse, NY and Baltimore, MD due to forest fragmentation associated with urbanization, but our results indicate that forested city parks in the most urbanized areas of North America (i.e., Manhattan and the Bronx, NYC) do harbor substantial carrion beetle diversity compared to surrounding rural areas.
-We did not directly examine variation in fragment size within urban, suburban, and rural areas, but the discrepancy between these earlier results and ours may be due to the fact that urban forests in NYC parks are relatively large compared to other cities.
+252 species abundance, species diversity or species richness of carrion beetles throughout these sites.
+253 Although species richness is not very high, we observed relatively high carrion beetle 254 community similarity values between most pairs of sites in this study regardless of their 255 urbanization status (Jaccard Index= 0.333-1.000; Table 3).
+When partitioning beta diversity, 256 nestedness follows species richness trends, further strengthening the result that there is no 257 difference in carrion beetle communities between urban, suburban and rural classified sites.
+258 Alternatively, turnover may be driven by site class based on urbanization to some extent.
+259 Overall, even with limited sampling, this study demonstrates that a diverse community of 260 carrion beetles are able to thrive in rural, suburban and urban forests in and around New York 261 City.
+Gibbs and Stanton (2001) and Wolf and Gibbs (2004) reported that carrion beetle diversity 262 is significantly reduced around Syracuse, NY and Baltimore, MD due to forest fragmentation 263 associated with urbanization, but our results indicate that forested city parks in the most 264 urbanized areas of North America (i.e. Manhattan and the Bronx, NYC) do harbor substantial 265 carrion beetle diversity compared to surrounding rural areas.
+We did not directly examine 266 variation in fragment size within urban, suburban, and rural areas, but the discrepancy between 267 these earlier results and ours may be due to the fact that urban forests in NYC parks are relatively 268 large compared to other cities.

-Arthropods have exhibited highly variable, even dichotomous, responses to urbanization around the world (Lessard & Buddle, 2005; Sattler et al., 2010).
-Other studies show that the influence of urbanization varies based on taxonomic group, geographic location, climate and spatial scale (McKinney, 2008; Kotze et al., 2011; Martinson & Raupp, 2013).
-Carabid beetles are the most well-studied arthropod group: carabid species richness has been found to decrease (Gaublomme et al., 2008) or not change (Deichsel, 2006) in urban areas.
-In a review of carabids and urbanization, Magura, Lovei & Tothmeresz (2010) argued that this variation was due to site-specific effects operating in each study.
-Urbanization did not homogenize carabid assemblages in cites in England, Denmark, and Helsinki, Finland, but urbanization did affect species assemblages in other Finnish cities, Hungary, Japan and Bulgaria (Kotze et al., 2011).
-Other than location, discrepancies across studies may be related to the choice of variables for analysis.
-Differing climates, different measures of urbanization (e.g., human population density, economics, housing density, or impervious surface), different times of the year studies were conducted, and spatial scale (Faeth, Bang & Saari, 2011) all could affect species presence, richness, and diversity results in urban areas.
-Although carrion beetles may not be representative of all arthropod species, these same factors may also explain some of the differences between the NYC results presented here, and those of Gibbs & Stanton (2001) and Wolf & Gibbs (2004) for Syracuse, NY and Baltimore, MD.
+Arthropods have exhibited highly variable, even dichotomous, responses to urbanization around the world (Lessard and Buddle 2005; Sattler, et al., 2010).
+Other studies show that the influence of urbanization varies based on taxonomic group, geographic location, climate and spatial scale (McKinney 2008; Kotze, et al. 2011, Martinson and Raupp 2013).
+Carabid beetles are the most well-studied arthropod group: carabid species richness has been found to decrease (Gaublomme, et al. 2008) or not change (Dieschel 2006) in urban areas.
+In a review of carabids

+275 and urbanization.
+Magura et al. (2010) argued that this variation was due to site-specific effects 276 operating in each study.
+Urbanization did not homogenize carabid assemblages in cites in 277 England, Denmark, and Helsinki, Finland, but urbanization did affect species assemblages in 278 other Finnish cities, Hungary, Japan and Bulgaria (Kotze, et al. 2011).
+Other than location, 279 discrepancies across studies may be related to the choice of variables for analysis.
+Differing 280 climates, different measures of urbanization (e.g. human population density, economics, housing 281 density, or impervious surface), different times of the year studies were conducted, and spatial 282 scale (Faeth, et al. 2011) all could affect species presence, richness, and diversity results in urban 283 areas.
+Although carrion beetles are may not be representative of all arthropod species, these same 284 factors may also explain some of the differences between the NYC results presented here, and 285 those of Gibbs and Stanton (2001) and Wolf and Gibbs (2004) for Syracuse, NY and Baltimore, 286 MD.